RubixML/Housing/README.md

 ## Tutorial

 ### Introduction
 [Kaggle](https://www.kaggle.com) is a platform that allows you to test your data science skills by engaging with contests.
 This tutorial is designed to walk you through a regression problem in Rubix ML using the Kaggle housing prices challenge as an example.
 We are given a training set consisting of 1,460 labeled samples that we'll use to train the learner and 1,459 unlabeled samples for making predictions.
 Each sample contains a heterogeneous mix of categorical and continuous data types.
 Our goal is to build an estimator that correctly predicts the sale price of a house.
-We'll choose [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) as our estimator since it is capable of handling both data categorical and continuous data types at once.
+We'll choose [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) as our estimator since it is capable of handling both categorical and continuous data types at the same time.

 > **Note:** The source code for this example can be found in the [train.php](https://github.com/RubixML/Housing/blob/master/train.php) file in project root.